- Sample Itinerary

 Insurance: Medical Evacuation and cancellation insurance on a vacation plan can be obtained from numerous insurance companies.
 You should be aware that medical evacuations in the backcountry can easily cost $10,000 and up.
 You are responsible for these potential expenses and we strongly encourage all guests to have this coverage.
 We offer plans by TRAVEL GUARD that cover evacuation, baggage and cancellation claims.
 It is available to American and Canadian citizens, as well as citizens of another country as long as you have a U.S. address.
 For a quote or questions give us a call or include Your Names, Birth Dates in an Email and we will send a quote.
 Also, if you are bringing expensive cameras, binoculars, or other items we suggest you have insurance coverage for them (commonly available through Homeowners Policies).
 In the event of a loss, our insurance will not cover those items.

-Tipping the guides: Many guests ask us if tipping is appropriate after the trip.
-If you feel the guides have been instrumental in your enjoyment of the trip, you may choose to direct a gratuity to the trip leader in the form of cash or check.
-He/She will then distribute it evenly to the other crew members.
-Of those that choose to tip, the average contribution amount ranges between $15.00 and $25.00 per guest, per day.
-However, the decision to tip is left to your sole discretion.
+Tipping the guides: If you feel the guides have been instrumental in your enjoyment of the trip, you may choose to direct a gratuity to the trip leader in the form of cash or check.
+He/She will then distribute it evenly to the other crewmembers.
+The average contribution amount ranges between $15.00 and $25.00 per guest, per day.
 Note that on this trip you will have one set of guides for the biking, and a different set of guides on the river.
 If you intend to tip both, you should do so, at the end of each trip segment.

 Beverages/Snacks: We provide ice water, gatorade, lemonade, one soda per day per person and ample cooler space.
 If you choose to bring any specialty sodas and/or alcoholic beverages, we have no problem taking whatever you want to bring – within reason.
 Don’t bring beer, wine coolers or sodas in glass containers.
 Wine packaged in a box is ideal.
 Mark beverages/snacks that you bring so that you can keep track of them.
 The liquor store in Green River, Utah is located in the back of the West Winds restaurant.
 In Utah, wine or liquor is not sold after 7:00 p.m., before 11:00 a.m., or on Sundays and Holidays.
 We will have high-energy snacks (for the bike portion) and fresh fruit available, but if you have a favorite energy bar or snack bring it along.